junyihoo1997/ecommerce-rest-api/README.md

 Configure aws credentials
 `aws configure`

-Change directory to project directory
+Change directory to project directory<br/>
 `cd ecommerce-rest-api`

 Install dependencies
 `npm install`

-Synthesizes and prints the CloudFormation template for the stack `cdk synth`
+Synthesizes and prints the CloudFormation template for the stack<br/> `cdk synth`

-Bootstrap the stack
+Bootstrap the stack<br/>
 `cdk bootstrap`

 Deploy using the CDK CLI or terminal